Salutron is an experienced physio-tech company committed to delivering reliable and functional heart rate-based technology and products.

-At Salutron, we focus on people when developing physiological monitoring technologies.
-Our technologies can be found in products worldwide, from consumer activity trackers, heart rate monitors and cardio equipment to advanced research devices for NASA, DARPA and the US Army.
+Founded in 1995, Salutron is an industry leader in fitness equipment heart rate electronics, and is now leveraging expertise in heart rate & physiological research to deliver advanced wearable health solutions.
+Our technologies can be found in products worldwide, from consumer activity trackers, heart rate monitors and cardio equipment to advanced research devices used by NASA, DARPA and the US Army.

 At the core of Salutron’s Bioprobe platform and physiological monitoring technologies, is expertise in ECG (electrocardiography) and optical PPG (photoplethysmography) heart rate technologies.
 Whether integrated into today’s advanced fitness equipment found in health clubs and homes around the globe, or designed into the latest smartwatch, activity track, or other wearable devices on the wrist, arm, head or other areas of the body, Bioprobe technology can deliver accurate heart rate monitoring.
 The Bioprobe platform has been designed to support (optional):